Uphill Travel Guide & Best Practices

 All uphill travel is at your own risk.
 Saskadena Six and the Woodstock Inn & Resort assume no responsibility for the safety of, or injury, death or damages to skiers or riders.
 All uphill travelers must adhere to rules and stay on designated routes, clearly posted at the mountain.
 Additionally, all uphill travelers must have proper uphill equipment.
 There is NO Hiking or Snowshoeing down the mountain.
 All uphill travelers must have the intention and equipment to ski or snowboard down the mountain.
 Please use local trail systems located at Mt.
 Tom or the AT for hiking or snowshoeing options.
 Our $59 Uphill Travel Season Pass allows you access to our uphill travel routes and trails all winter, within and outside of operating hours (uphill access is included with the purchase of a Saskadena Six Season Pass).
-The proceeds of this pass are donated to our local Woodstock Ski Runners program to support the "learn-to" programs.

 New to Uphill Travel?
 Take an Uphill Lesson to get oriented with new equipment, learn tricks, and best practices for navigating while skinning.

 Uphill travel routes will be made available during the winter season as conditions permit.
 We will open uphill travel routes in line with our ability to effectively manage and operate all functions within the entire resort, including but not limited to snowmaking, trail grooming, equipment maintenance, snow removal, etc.

 Uphill travel routes can be accessed from the designated resort parking area.
 Trail information will be posted at the base of Chairs 1 and 2.